KensoDev/Kick-the-tires/README.md

 ### Sample app
 The repo has a sample app.

-The sample app will be used for the answers or to emphasize how you would like you code done.
+The sample app will be used for the answers or to emphasize how you would like your code done.

 Also, it could be used to write failing specs and have the dev pass them.